modern-hobbyist/modern-teleprompter/README.md

 ```
 Composer install
 ```
-  a.
-Composer update takes too much processing power and would take ages on the pi, so make sure to run this on your development machine and just do install on the pi.
+- 1. Composer update takes too much processing power and would take ages on the pi, so make sure to run this on your development machine and just do install on the pi.
 23. Create the .env file
 ```
 Cp .env.example to .env